glebdennis/OneReach/Help Texts/Check Condition.md

 - The data set in _input value_ and _condition value_ fields is the data that is being compared.
-They are represented by white rectangles inside of the ___condition rule___ rectangle, _input value_ on the left, _condition value_ on the right.
+They are represented by white rectangles inside of the **condition rule** rectangle, *input value* on the left, *condition value* on the right.
+Depending on the chosen *data type, they are represented by white rectangles inside of the ___condition rule___ rectangle, _input value_ on the left, _condition value_ on the right.
 This data can be filled in plain text mode either manually or with a merge field: click inside the rectangle for the former or click on __{x}__ for the latter.